European-Unified-ID/EUID-docs/docs/guides/operator-guide-aws-marketplace.md

 ---

 import Link from '@docusaurus/Link';
+import AttestFailure from '/docs/snippets/_private-operator-attest-failure.mdx';

 # EUID Private Operator for AWS Integration Guide

 The EUID Operator is the API server in the EUID ecosystem.
 For a Private Operator service running in AWS Marketplace, the EUID Operator solution is enhanced with [AWS Nitro](https://aws.amazon.com/ec2/nitro/) Enclave technology.
-This is an additional security measure to protect EUID information from unauthorized access.
+This is an additional security measure to help protect EUID information from unauthorized access.

-## EUID Private Operator for AWS Product
+## EUID Private Operator for AWS

 :::note
 [European Unified ID Private Operator for AWS](https://aws.amazon.com/marketplace/pp/prodview-hhxu72nnzzmnm) is a free product.
 The cost displayed on the product page is an estimated cost for the necessary infrastructure.